There’s no doubt about it: losing your home to a bank foreclosure is hard, but sometimes it happens.

 Keeping in mind the state differences, here’s a step-by-step overview of how the foreclosure process works:

 - A homeowner fails to make multiple mortgage payments over a period of several months.

-- The borrower is given a set period of time to respond to the lender and try to stop the foreclosure.
-The time period depends on state law.
+- The borrower is given a time period to respond to the lender to try to stop the foreclosure.
+The timeframe depends on state law.